ystv/web-api/architecture.md

 This application follows the MVC architecture (sort of) at a high level.
 With the `controllers` packages containing the code handling HTTP responses and putting it into something Go can handle.
-The services packages are where all the business logic is contained.
+The service packages are
+where all the business logic is contained.
 Each package has a set domain.

-The current aim with the services package is to have a set of core packages:
+The current aim with the service package is to have a set of core packages:
 * vod (handling all Video on Demand queries)
 * campus (campus related activities)